lomash-relia/quintic-trajectory/README.md

 # Quintic Polynomial Trajectory Generator

-A lightweight Python implementation for generating **smooth, time-constrained quintic polynomial trajectories** — widely used in robotics, motion planning, and control applications.
+A lightweight Python implementation for generating **smooth, time-constrained quintic polynomial trajectories**, widely used in robotics, motion planning, and control applications.

 This repository demonstrates how to compute **position**, **velocity**, and **acceleration** profiles that satisfy specific boundary conditions (start and end position, velocity, and acceleration).